 Building on NYSERDA’s previous climate assessment (the 2014 ClimAID report) and developing over a two-year timeline, the new assessment will constitute a science-based evaluation of observed and projected climate impacts on the state.
 The final research and outreach products will provide an accurate, scientific understanding of probable climate change-related impacts to foster informed decisions around climate resilience, preparedness, and environmental disaster response and recovery.
 All the while, the assessment’s leaders will consider different geographic needs and concerns of underserved communities—including those in urban and rural areas, those on tribal lands, and those disproportionately impacted today and in the future.

 NYSERDA and its team of climate experts uphold diversity, equity, and inclusion as key values driving the assessment in addition to accuracy, relevancy, and accessibility.
 The assessment process will involve participants from all regions of the state; all levels of government, including tribal nations; the private sector, nongovernmental organizations, and community advocates; and academia and other research organizations.

-Ultimately, and with resiliency and adaptability in mind, the evaluation will create an up-to-date foundation for future action and decision-making as part of NYSERDA’s mission to mitigate climate change and improve the health, resiliency, and prosperity of New Yorkers.
+Ultimately, and with resilience and adaptability in mind, the evaluation will create an up-to-date foundation for future action and decision-making as part of NYSERDA’s mission to mitigate climate change and improve the health, resilience, and prosperity of New Yorkers.
 When it comes to combatting the climate crisis, accurate, up-to-date, well-communicated knowledge is power.